 Cloning and the Use of Stem Cells and Fetal and Embryonic Tissue

 Baxter recognizes and respects the intrinsic distinctiveness of human embryos and human adult stem cells.
 Any cell lines used, if at all, by Baxter or under its direction will utilize cells derived from human adults or human cell lines that were obtained as a result of a confirmed, naturally occurring event negatively affecting the continued viability of the fetus.
-In the event that cell lines derived from sources other than those described above are the only option for a safe and effective therapy such as the production of recombinant proteins, vaccines, and related products, Baxter's Chief Science and Technology Officer and Chief Executive Officer must evaluate and unanimously affirm the use of such cell line.
-In making the decision, the Chief Science and Technology Officer and Chief Executive Officer must give consideration to, among other things, the following criteria:
+In the event that cell lines derived from sources other than those described above are the only option for a safe and effective therapy such as the production of recombinant proteins, vaccines, and related products, Baxter's Chief Quality Officer and Chief Executive Officer must evaluate and unanimously affirm the use of such cell line.
+In making the decision, the Chief Quality Officer and Chief Executive Officer must give consideration to, among other things, the following criteria:

 - Viability of alternative technologies or alternative sources of cells